mouseless/governance/communication.md

 # Communication

-In Discord, we have categories, text and voice channels for communication purposes as well.
+We use Discord categories, text and voice channels for communication.

+## Root

+Office is the only channel at the root without a category.
+It is a member only private voice channel.
+This is where you join when you're actively working for the collective.
+This channel is restricted to use Push-to-Talk.

 ## Public Category